Edfred1/Contextual-Music-Crafter/README.md

 - Config reload behavior:
   - `song_generator.py` reloads `config.yaml` before: Generate Again, Generate New, Optimize, and Optimize Existing Song.
 Changes to automation settings (pitch bend, sustain pedal/CC64, CC automation) and `use_call_and_response` take effect immediately.

+## 🗺️ Roadmap (Ideas)

+These are potential features being considered for future development.
+They are ideas, not commitments:

+- **MIDITool**: Unified interface to simplify workflow across all tools (analysis, generation, optimization in one place).
+- **Variable Section Lengths**: Music Crafter support for different bar lengths per section instead of fixed-length parts (e.g., 4-bar intro, 16-bar verse, 2-bar riser, 8-bar drop, 12-bar breakdown—each tailored to the musical flow).
+- **Template System**: Save and reuse your favorite instrument/genre setups for faster project starts.

+**Ideas and suggestions welcome!** If you have feature requests or workflow improvements in mind, feel free to open an issue or discussion on GitHub.